The day did not begin with a search for trolls. Nothing, in fact, could have been further from my mind.

 “But there is a small adoption fee of $21.98.”

-After he wrapped the troll in tissue and put it into a large paper bag, he picked up a pen and began fiercely jabbing the bag.
+I gave him the cash and he wrapped the troll in tissue and put it into a large paper bag.
+Then he picked up a pen and began fiercely jabbing the bag.

 For a brief, scary moment, I thought he was trying to kill my troll.